The Holy Roman Empire

 The Elector of Hanover was among many who strenuously protested the grab for power by pointing out that the dissolution should have no valid effect under law.
 He did so to no avail.

 INTERNATIONAL COPYRIGHT, TRADEMARK, AND DISCLAIMER:

-This is the official website for TRH the Prince and Princess of Etruria and Prince Rutherford Johnson of Etruria, Prince of Florence.
-This is the official website for TRH the Prince and Princess of Etruria and the Cardinal Prince and Princess of Florence.
+This is the official website for TIRH the Grand Prince and Grand Princess of Etruria and TIRH-Em Archfather Rutherford Johnson, Prince of Florence, and HIRH the Princess of Florence.
 The Legal Disclaimer for the Royal House of Etruria in the Holy Roman Empire.
-The Royal House of Etruria in the Holy Roman Empire, the Royal House of Johnson-Etruria-di Daniell, and the House of Johnson-Etruria-di Daniell are d.b.a.s of a non-profit religious corporation incorporated within the United States of America.
+The Royal House of Etruria in the Holy Roman Empire, the Royal House of Johnson-Etruria-di Daniell, and the House of Johnson-Ivrea-Italia-Barcelona are d.b.a.s of a non-profit religious corporation incorporated within the United States of America.
 This website in its entirety is the Intellectual Property of the Royal House of Etruria.
 The information, text, photos, documents, and media in any form whatsoever contained in this website is International and United States Copyright and Trademark Protected.
-No part of this website, may be copied, shared, or transferred without specific, written permission of the Royal House of Etruria.
+No part of this website, may be copied, shared, or transferred without specific, written permission of the Royal House of Etruria or the Patriarchal and Royal Household.
 The unauthorized use, disclosure, copying, or alteration of this website is Unlawful and Violation is Subject to possible Civil and Criminal Penalties.
 The Royal House of Etruria, all dbas, and its parent corporation, and its members are not and will not be liable for any direct, special, indirect, or consequential damages arising from alteration of the contents of this website by a third party or as a result of any malicious code transferred to a third party by virtue of visiting this website.
-Crown, International, and United States Copyright Held © 2008-2013, All Rights Reserved.
+Crown, International, and United States Copyright Held © 2008-2020, All Rights Reserved.